 \section{Introduction}

-Robot-assisted surgery is gradually evolving from pure tele-operation toward task-level autonomy, where intelligent systems are expected to anticipate surgical intent and provide proactive assistance~\cite{yang2017medical,attanasio2021autonomy}.
-Within this paradigm, predicting instrument trajectories (e.g., needle), particularly during suturing, one of the most technically demanding and outcome-sensitive maneuvers in minimally invasive procedures.
-Accurate future trajectory estimation can support anticipatory planning, real-time guidance, and safer motion execution.
-From the perspective of bounded rationality~\cite{simon1972theories}, surgeons operate under inherent cognitive constraints including limited attention span, finite working memory, and time pressure collectively bound the optimality of intraoperative decisions.
+Robot-assisted surgery is evolving from tele-operation toward task-level autonomy, where intelligent systems anticipate surgical intent and provide proactive assistance~\cite{yang2017medical,attanasio2021autonomy}.
+Within this paradigm, the capacity to predict instrument trajectories, particularly during suturing, one of the most technically demanding and outcome-sensitive maneuvers in minimally invasive procedures.

+From the perspective of bounded rationality~\cite{simon1972theories}, surgeons operate under inherent cognitive constraints: limited attention span, finite working memory, and time pressure collectively bound the optimality of intraoperative decisions.
 A learning-based trajectory prediction system that distills expert demonstrations into anticipatory guidance can therefore serve as a decision-support mechanism, helping less experienced surgeons approximate expert-level performance and ultimately improving access to high-quality surgical care.

 Despite growing interest in deep learning for surgical scene analysis~\cite{maier2017surgical}, including workflow recognition~\cite{jin2022trans} and scene understanding~\cite{nwoye2022rendezvous}, research on precise procedural assistance for trajectory prediction remains nascent.
-Currently, most approaches depend on robot kinematic signals, including joint angles, end-effector poses, and gripper states~\cite{qin2020davincinet,shi2022recognition,weerasinghe2024multimodal}.
+Current methods face two critical practical barriers.
+First, most approaches depend on robot kinematic signals, including joint angles, end-effector poses, and gripper states~\cite{qin2020davincinet,shi2022recognition,weerasinghe2024multimodal}.
 Such data are available only on platforms with accessible kinematic interfaces (e.g., the da Vinci Research Kit) and often require direct collaboration with device manufacturers.
 This dependency fundamentally limits transferability: a policy trained on one robotic platform cannot generalize to another, let alone to the vast archive of conventional laparoscopic video where no kinematic readout exists.
 In addition, many methods require dense temporal annotations, which are prohibitively expensive to obtain.